adrianoesch/wdgk/README.md

 Go to [WDGK](https://adrianoesch.github.io/wdgk/index.html) to check it out!

 ## Outline
-So far I'm planning to do stats on the browser history and location history, but I'd love to add features over time.
+So far I've only developed some graphs on the browser activity.
+I'm planning to do more analyses with the browser history and focus next on the location history.
 Feel free to contribute your analysis.